 Coins hold clues to our identity as a nation and carry a deeper significance than their face value.
 For centuries, these small objects have played a part in every aspect of daily life, from music and literature to folklore and legends.

-Outside of its use as currency, coins have been given to celebrate a birth, hidden in Christmas puddings, buried in time capsules and placed in a bride’s shoe for good luck.
+Apart from their use as currency, coins have been given to celebrate a birth, hidden in Christmas puddings, buried in time capsules and placed in a bride’s shoe for good luck.
 It is these customs, together with hundreds more, that demonstrate how coins can represent so much more than money.

 Coins and collecting